Kathy Simon and Susan Lubeck’s garden – Come on in this fully-electrified home!

 Kathy’s interest in local native plants steered her toward yarrow, with its soft, ferny leaves, orange monkeyflower, which delights hummingbirds, California fuchsia, with its beautiful, tubular, fire-engine red flowers, fragrant yerba buena, and more.
 Lois Simonds, of Gardening by Nature’s Design, designed and installed the garden and new drip irrigation system.

-This garden is both new (it was just installed in the fall of 2023) and small.
+This front garden is both new (it was installed in the fall of 2023) and small.
+The much larger side and back gardens were converted to natives even more recently, in the winter of 2025.
 If you are interested in talking with a homeowner whose memory of the garden make-over process is fresh, or if you have a small garden yourself, this is the stop for you.

 Other Garden Attractions